RWS/Sdl-studio-powershell-toolkit/README.md

 4. Run your script: type `.\Sample_Roundtrip` and press enter

 ## Modules usage
-1. Ensure that the default StudioVersion from the `ToolkitInitializer.psm1` is set to the Trados Studio version you are using
+1. Ensure that the default StudioVersion from the `Import-ToolkitModules` function in the `ToolkitInitializer.psm1` is set to the Trados Studio version you are using
 2. Import the `ToolkitInitializer` module
-3. Call the Import-ToolkitModules with your StudioVersion or with no paramter if the default StudioVersion paramter was set.
+3. If you have followed the first step, you can call the `Import-ToolkitModules` without any parameters, otherwise you can call it using the StudioVersion you are using. e.g `Import-Toolkit Studio18`.
 4. All the functions from the Trados Studio Toolkit are available to use.

 ## Functions Available